Program Director: Shahla Wunderlich, PhD, RD, FACN

 Physical exam and lab work (variable cost; estimate $300 depending on individual health requirements and health insurance)

-Academy of Nutrition and Dietetics affiliate membership ($50)
+Academy of Nutrition and Dietetics student membership (estimate $60)

 Background check and urine drug screen (estimate $100+)